 Police often complain that they don’t release enough BWV footage to show the excellent arrests and foot-chases.
 All those times police help vulnerable people in crisis, attending RTC’s - showing the good and the bad.
 Those times people make malicious complaints?
 Describe the complaint, then show the bodycam.

-So much BWV footage would just be easy wins for forces everywhere from a media point of view.
+BWV and dashcam footage would be easy wins for forces everywhere from a media point of view.

 For law enforcement, redacted footage can be safely released to support investigations or improve public trust without compromising the privacy of victims, bystanders, or undercover officers.